OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 # Call scripts from a manual Power Automate flow (preview)

 This tutorial teaches you how to run an Office Script for Excel on the web through [Power Automate](https://flow.microsoft.com).
 You'll make a script that updates the values of two cells with the current time.
 You'll then connect that script to a manually triggered Power Automate flow, so that the script is run whenever a button in Power Automate is pressed.

-Completing this tutorial gives you practice connecting Office Scripts with Power Automate flows.
-Once you understand the basic pattern, you can expand the flow to include other applications automate more of your daily workflow.
+Once you understand the basic pattern, you can expand the flow to include other applications and automate more of your daily workflow.

 > [!TIP]
 > If you are new to Office Scripts, we recommend starting with the [Record, edit, and create Office Scripts in Excel on the web](excel-tutorial.md) tutorial.